|

 This is a track which sounds deceptively simple and therefore is all the harder to pull off with conviction, but Dave et al do so extremely well.

-The odd lilting orchestral swells just add that touch of peculiarity to the proceedings.
 60’s legend Georgie Fame provides the needed blues punctuating Hammond touches over a solidly steady Andy Newmark drum performance

 Excellent stuff!